ChristosGkovaris/About-Me/README.md

 ## Hi there! 👋

 I am a dedicated Computer Science and Engineering student with a strong passion for technology and problem-solving.
-My academic journey has equipped me with a solid foundation in programming, algorithms, and systems design.
+My academic journey has equipped me with a solid foundation in programming, algorithms, and secyrity.
 I thrive in environments that challenge my analytical thinking and creativity, allowing me to develop innovative solutions to complex problems.

 ### Education
 - Computer Science and Engineering 5 year intergraded master Diploma